 11. How Much Is Industrial Engineer Salary In Australia?

 The average national industrial engineer salary is $68,924 per year, equivalent to $35.29 per hour.
-The wage in this profession is affected by experience, qualification, work location, and the industry.
+The wage in this profession is affected by experience, qualification, work location, and industry.

 The following cities pay the highest salaries to Industrial Engineers in Australia: